 Jools set about encouraging original Gogo members to join the group.
 Jools’ campaign was a resounding success.
 At the time of writing there are over 300 members in the group.
-Old Club a’Gogo members and regulars are now ‘talking’ to each other on Facebook and posting memories and photos of their mod days at the time the club was running.
+Old Club a’Gogo members and regulars are now ‘talking’ to each other on Facebook and posting memories and photos of their experiences at the time the club was running.
 It’s given the opportunity for many people to reunite with old friends who they haven’t seen since the mid-sixties.
-Some members of the group like John Barnaby, Anne Wilson-Cotton and Ches Chesters have vivid recollections of the life and times of the Club a’Gogo and, in particular, Mick Dunn with his photographic memory.
+Some members of the group have vivid recollections of the life and times of the Club a’Gogo which they are now sharing.
 Some of the “characters” that were part of the Gogo scene back in the day are being regaled – people like ‘Frenchy’, Arthur Wong and Kenny James.
 Here’s a few of the pictures posted to the group in recent weeks:

 Here’s the link to the Facebook group.